Giving legal protection to trees

 If you are planning to cut down or prune a tree on or around your property, you will need to check whether it is protected by a Tree Preservation Order before carrying out any work - even if it is emergency work to a dead or dying tree.
-Contact the tree preservation team for more information.

 You will also need to notify us if you intend to carry out work on a tree in conservation area.